jupyter/notebook/README.md

 Dev quickstart:

 * Create a virtual env (ie jupyter-dev)
-* ensure that you have node/npm install (ie brew install node on OS X)
+* ensure that you have node/npm installed (ie brew install node on OS X)
 * Clone this repo and cd into it
 * pip install -r requirements.txt
 * pip install -e .